SYSPROG-JLS/S370BALAsm/README.txt

 #
 # Labels and Field Names MUST start in col 1.
 # Mnemonics and Assembler Directives MUST start in col 10.
-# Operands MUST start in col 16.
+# Operands MUST start in col 16 and end by col 49.
+# Operands of any kind extending beyond col 49 will cause an error
+# or erratic behavior.
+# Optional comments on a source line MUST begin no earlier than col 51
+# or beyond.
 # An asterisk in col 1 denotes a comment line.
-# Optional comments on a source line MUST begin in col 51
-# or beyond.
 #
 # 1     10       16       51
 # Label Mnemonic Operands Comments